eduvpn/apple/Pods/Disk/README.md

 ```swift
 try Disk.doNotBackup("album", in: .documents)
 ```
-"Everything in your app’s home directory is backed up, **with the exception of the application bundle itself, the caches directory, and temporary directory.**"
+> Everything in your app’s home directory is backed up, **with the exception of the application bundle itself, the caches directory, and temporary directory.**
 ```swift
 try Disk.backup("album", in: .documents)
 ```